 Meaningness, David Chapman’s Substack.
 Currently exploring the topic of meta-rationality.

 Further Vision, by Ari Nielsen.
-Ari is an extremely experienced practitioner, a dynamo of inexhaustible activity, and one of my favorite explainers of spiritual concepts.
+Ari is an experienced practitioner, a dynamo of inexhaustible activity, and one of my favorite explainers of spiritual concepts.

 Alexander Vezhnevets.
 Lucid essays on aspects of Dzogchen meditation by an AI scientist who is also a coachee of Charlie’s.